Preauthorization & Capture

 Step 2.
 Tokenize the payment method (Card).

 Step 3.
-Before creating the pre-authorization, please consider the following:
+Before creating the preauthorization, consider the following:

-1. You can create a payment source to store the cardholder's data for future pre-authorizations or payments.
+You can create a payment source so the cardholder's data is ready for future preauthorizations or payments.
 View process.

-2. Alternatively, you can skip the creation of the payment source and proceed directly to creating the pre-authorization.
+Skip the payment source creation and go directly to creating the preauthorization.
 View process.

 Step 4.
-Please remember that creating the pre-authorization requires the use of your private key, which should be sent as a Bearer token:
+Remember that creating the preauthorization requires using your private key, which must be sent as a Bearer token:

 {